List of Ciconiiformes by population

 This is a list of Ciconiiformes species by global population.
 While numbers are estimates, they have been made by the experts in their fields.
 For more information on how these estimates were ascertained, see Wikipedia's articles on population biology and population ecology.

-This list is incomprehensive, as not all Ciconiiformes have had their numbers quantified.
-The classification of this order of birds is currently in flux; the classification for this list is aligned with the IUCN's current position, but may change in the future.
+The IOC World Bird List (version 15.1) recognizes 20 species of Ciconiiformes.
+As of December 2025, IUCN/BirdLife International have assessed the populations of all members of this order.
+This list follows IUCN classifications for species names.
+Where IUCN classifications differ from other ornithological authorities, alternative names are noted.